 Leverage on networks you already may have.
-Many organisations have global chapters in Malaysia, which would give you access to a network of people with similar interests.
-There are entrepreneurs’ organisations, or even YPO or CPA Australia, which would be a great start to building business contacts.
+Many organizations have global chapters in Malaysia, which would give you access to a network of people with similar interests.
+There are entrepreneurs’ organizations, or even YPO or CPA Australia, which would be a great start to building business contacts.
 There are unfortunately no shortcuts.
 If you want to scale to a new market, you will have to pack your bags and move there.

 Especially if you’re scaling in Malaysia, spending time with locals is critical.
 Every province in Malaysia is like a country in itself.
 Demonstrating that you resonate with local nuances will set you apart from the rest.
 And you don't even have to be a new entrant to the market.
 McDonald's has been in this market for decades, but in a recent campaign they incorporated their burgers and fries into iconic Malaysian tropes.
-The campaign really connected with people, because it showed that McDonalds understood local humour and context.
+The campaign really connected with people, because it showed that McDonalds understood local humor and context.
 That's a great way to break the ice in Malaysia, or any other country.

 STEPS TO TAKE IN 24 HOURS

 The team you hire on the ground will turbocharge your company as it scales, or drag it to the ground.
 Find people who understand the nuances of the Malaysian market, or even have strong business networks of their own.

 If you’re a foreign company, leverage on the various Malaysian government bodies such as the MDEC to make business connections and get an understanding of how things work.